MIDI keyboards are a great piece of equipment. They are excellent for any performing artist, and are a fundamental part of any studio.

 While you can certainly use the SL for live performances, I think it is a much better fit for the studio.
 This keyboard is just much easier to use in a studio where you aren’t rushed to perform a certain action as fast and as accurately as possible.

-Choosing the Right MIDI Controller
+Choosing the Right Weighted MIDI Keyboard

 As with any other instrument, the MIDI controller you choose is going to depend on a number of different factors.
 It is important to know what you are looking for in a MIDI controller and what you think you will need before making a purchase.